NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 Run METplus
 ===========

-After the WRF simulation has finished, you can run the METplus analysis to compare the simulated results to the actual weather observations during the hurricane.
+After the WRF simulation has finished, you can run the METplus verification to compare the simulated results to the actual weather observations during the hurricane.
-The analysis takes about five minutes to complete.
+The verification takes about five minutes to complete.
 We use command line options to tell the METplus container several things, including where the observed data is located, where the METplus configuration can be found, where the WRF output data is located, and where it should create its output files::